 Starting with Unreal Engine 4.22, Live++ is deeply integrated into the engine itself and is available to every Unreal Engine developer out of the box.

 Additional C/C++ API

-Live++ comes with an additional API that allows you to do even more advanced live coding, which would otherwise be impossible.
+Live++ comes with an additional API that allows you to do even more advanced hot-reloading, which would otherwise be impossible.

 Live++ offers pre- and post-patch hooks that allow you to even make changes to the memory layout of classes.
-Code like the example below allows you to add & remove members to & from classes.
+Code like the example below allows you to add and remove members to and from classes.

-Even though patching a running executable using Live++ is always safe, the API enables you to emit synchronization points into your executable, ensuring that code patches are always applied at e.g. the start of a single frame.
+Even though patching running executables using Live++ is always safe, the API enables you to emit synchronization points into your executable, ensuring that code patches are always applied at e.g. the start of a single frame.